InovaFiscaliza/webRotas/WARP.md

 ## Development Notes

 - The codebase uses Portuguese comments and variable names (ANATEL context)
-- **Migration**: Application migrated from Flask to FastAPI for better performance and auto-documentation
+- Application uses FastAPI for async performance and automatic OpenAPI documentation
 - Route calculations are cached using bounding box-based cache system
 - The application supports both Linux and Windows (via WSL/containers)
 - Static files are served by FastAPI with automatic HTML serving